 Their trainers are using “target”, or “touch,” which means that an animal should touch a predetermined body part to a particular object.

 We also use this for our dogs, typically asking them to touch either their nose or paw to our hand.
-In fact, it is also an important component of the SpotOn training programs.
 As for why— I’ve got five suggestions on how to use “touch” in real-life scenarios:

 As part of recall: